-what is Fiber Patch Cord?
+what is Fiber optic patch Cord?

-Fiber Patch Cord are used for connections to CATV (Cable Television), telecommunication networks, computer fiber networks and fiber test equipment.
+Fiber optic patch Cord are used for connections to CATV (Cable Television), telecommunication networks, computer fiber networks and fiber test equipment.
 Applications include communication rooms, FTTH (Fiber to The Home), LAN (Local Area Network), FOS (fiber optic sensor), Fiber Optic Communication System, Optical fiber connected and transmitted equipment, Defense combat readiness, etc.